top of page

 • Sixteen grade separations have been completed at Nogales Street (Industry/West Covina), Reservoir Street (Pomona), Ramona Boulevard (El Monte), East End Avenue (Pomona), Brea Canyon Road (Diamond Bar/Industry), Sunset Avenue (Industry), Orange Avenue (Industry), Baldwin Avenue (El Monte), Nogales Street (Industry/LA County), Puente Avenue (Industry/LA County), San Gabriel Trench (Ramona Street, Mission Road, Del Mar Avenue, San Gabriel Boulevard), Durfee Avenue (Pico Rivera) and Fairway Drive (Industry/LA County).

-• Two-grade separation projects in design at Montebello Boulevard (Montebello) and Turnbull Canyon Road (City of Industry/LA County).
+• Three grade separation project are under construction at Fullerton Road (Industry/LA County), Montebello Boulevard (Montebello) and Turnbull Canyon Road (City of Industry/LA Co

 • At-grade crossing safety improvements are planned at five crossings in Pomona and at three crossings in Montebello.